 Correcting Scoliosis with Surgery

-Adolescent Scoliosis Surgical Overview
+Adolescent Scoliosis Surgery Overview

 While non-surgical options for treating scoliosis are obviously preferred, once curves progress to around 45-50°, surgery becomes the best option.
 Fortunately, patients and their families have some choices to consider these days as they move forward with the best scoliosis correction surgery options for their unique needs.